iotacss/objects.grid/README.md

+**iotaCSS is now a monorepo and all individual repositories are part of it.
+Please open issues or PRs here: [https://github.com/iotacss/iotacss](https://github.com/iotacss/iotacss).**

 # Grid Object #

 The grid object is responsible for building a smart grid when used with [Size](https://github.com/iotacss/utilities.size), [Push](https://github.com/iotacss/utilities.push) or [Pull](https://github.com/iotacss/utilities.push) utilities.